21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 So, here are the seven most popular platforms 👇

 Dashly platform is created to drive the conversion of your marketing communications with customers.
-It provides a list of solutions for your marketing team to automate lead generation and customer engagement with highly-personalized marketing campaigns.
+It provides a list of solutions for your marketing and sales experts to automate customer communication and grow website conversions with highly personalized campaigns.

 Here is a list of tools that helped Dashly users 3X leads or get +25% sign-ups:

-Dashly use cases are not limited to the marketing team only.
-Its tools are great for sales and support as well.
+Dashly use cases are not limited to the marketing only.
+Its tools are excellent for sales and support as well.
 Moreover, thanks to easy integration with your CRM, social media, messengers, etc. all of them can work in sync.

-There are a 7-day trial and a no-payment plan to test how the platform works.
+There is a 7-day trial and a no-payment plan to test how the platform works.
 After that, you can switch to one of three plans:

-However, if you want to make Dashly an effective part of your martech stack, consider the Marketing plan.
-Here, you get the most advanced analytics and the biggest number of chatbots and triggered messages.
+However, if you want to make Dashly a valuable part of your martech stack, consider the Marketing plan.
+Here, you get the most advanced analytics and the most significant number of chatbots and triggered messages.
 Besides, you can extend the limit with add-ons.
 Check out the list of add-ons and calculate the price for the platform on the pricing page.

 The number of agent seats is unlimited on any plan, so you won’t be overcharged while your team grows.